CommoMegaSator/Versatile-Development/README.md

 ##### Important information
 * For using locally change profile to dev:
 Go to Edit Configuration and change program arguments to `--spring.profiles.active=dev`.
-* Redis saves user Session and also user locale.
+* Redis saves user Session and user locale.
-* csrf token is disabled temporary.
+* csrf token disabled temporary.

 You can see my task progress in a table: https://trello.com/b/j08mhCbw/versatile-development